Cong claims India's debt under Modi govt risen to Rs 155 lakh crore, demands white paper on economy | Politics

 Congress spokesperson Supriya Shrinate alleged the Modi government's ''economic mismanagement'' is responsible for the present state of the economy and claimed that Rs 100 lakh crore of debt has been added since the present dispensation assumed charge in 2014.

-''As chief minister of Gujarat, Mr Modi used to blame those on the other side of the political spectrum as inefficient, incompetent, and corrupt -- adjectives that today suit him and his government more than anyone else.
+''As chief minister of Gujarat, Mr Modi used to blame those on the other side of the political spectrum as inefficient, incompetent and corrupt -- adjectives that today suit him and his government more than anyone else because economic mismanagement of this government has led to a ruined Indian economy.
+It resulted in high prices, inflation, and high unemployment and has now resulted in a massive debt burden that the country is facing.

-India's debt-to-GDP ratio has risen to 84 percent, the Congress spokesperson claimed and said it is alarming when compared to other developing and emerging market economies where the average debt-to-GDP ratio is at 64.5 percent.
+India's debt-to-GDP ratio has risen to 84 per cent, Shrinate claimed, and said it is alarming when compared to other developing and emerging market economies where the average debt-to-GDP ratio is at 64.5 per cent.

-''But, the big question is who are the beneficiaries of this rising debt because quite clearly it is not the poor, not the middle class, and not the MSMEs.
-Twenty-three crore people have been pushed below the poverty line, 83 percent of Indians have seen their incomes dip, over 11,000 MSMEs have shut down in a single year but the number of billionaires in India has gone up from 102 in 2020 to 166 over two years. ''But are all these rich beneficiaries of high debt playing their part in India's growth or paying higher taxes?'' she asked and said the government should turn its focus to the other important issue of tax collection.
+''But, the big question is who are the beneficiaries of this rising debt because quite clearly it is not the poor, not the middle class and not the MSMEs.
+Twenty-three crore people have been pushed below the poverty line, 83 per cent Indians have seen their incomes dip, over 11,000 MSMEs have shut down in a single year but the number of billionaires in India have gone up from 102 in 2020 to 166 over two years. ''But are all these rich beneficiaries of high debt playing their part in India's growth or paying higher taxes?''
+Shrinate asked and said the government should turn its focus to the other important issue of tax collection.
 Price rise and unemployment, besides income disparity, have emerged as major issues, she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)